 There are many options to choose from if you are considering nasolabial fold correction.
 This includes injectable fillers, nasolabial fold excision and certain types of facelift which incorporate this area of your face into the surgery.

 The first step is to consult with a board-certified plastic surgeon or facial plastic surgeon to discuss your concerns regarding your nasolabial folds.
 He or she will evaluate your nasolabial folds along with your other facial features.
 Once you explain your concerns and aesthetic goals, along with what you are hoping to achieve with nasolabial fold correction, your doctor can make some treatment recommendations.

 Choosing a Surgeon

 To help you find a surgeon to perform your nasolabial fold correction, All About Facial Rejuvenation has created a directory of qualified surgeons.
 Rather than going it alone, why not allow us to help you locate a skilled, compassionate medical provider in your area?
-Click here or on the right side of the page to find a surgeon near you.

 Are Injectables the Right Choice for Your Nasolabial Fold Correction?

 The most common treatments for nasolabial fold correction are injectable fillers.
 These basically work by pushing the folds outward.
 Popular options include hyaluronic acid fillers such as Juvederm and Restylane, Radiesse, Sculptra, and Prevelle Silk injections.
 (Visit these pages for information on risks, costs and recovery associated with each filler.)